WICG/dbsc/DBSCE/LocalKeyHelper-Mac.md

 On macOS, a Local Key Helper is a protocol (`LocalKeyHelper.h`), and its implementation (`LocalKeyHelperImpl.h`/`LocalKeyHelperImpl.m`) is yet to be determined.

 Each _Local key helper_ vendor will implement and ship as an XPC service on macOS.
-It will be signed with app sandbox entitlement for security requirement.
 Each vendor will also manage their own lifecycle of the XPC service depending on their specific and other functionality provided by the service.
 Each XPC service needs to be defined and registered with launchd as a launch agent.
 Vendors can decided whether to start XPC service on machine startup or on demand.

 Here is an example of the Local Key Helper XPC service plist: